 Students and parents aren’t going to be uninformed forever.
 As the value of a college degree depreciates due to the lower returns, higher costs, higher student debt, free internet, and an increasingly exposed rigged system, more people will begin to opt out of going to a traditional four-year college.
 As more people opt out of a four-year college, fewer people will be taking the SAT.

-If there is a way to short the College Board in 2020 and beyond, please let me know!
+If there is a way to short the SAT and The College Board, please let me know!
 I think we could make a lot of money once parents know the gig is up.

 At the very least, we could pressure the non-profit to share some of its massive profits by lowering the cost of test-taking and test preparation to allow for more underprivileged kids to score higher.